Pregnancy and the Pump

 Recent studies have shown a significant correlation between the control of blood glucose levels and the reduction of fetal and maternal complications related to diabetes.

-Normal pregnancies and normal babies became possible with the advent of specialty team care and active patient involvement in the aggressive management of diabetes before and during pregnancy.
+Healthier pregnancies and normal babies became possible with the advent of specialty team care and active patient involvement in the aggressive management of diabetes before and during pregnancy.
 The decision to get pregnant, for women with diabetes, should always be made after consultation with your physician.
 The relationship between glucose metabolism during pregnancy and fetal viability cannot be ignored.
 There are several potential complications for the fetus, as well as several more for the mother.

 Studies indicate the risk of maternal diabetes complications during pregnancy can be reduced with improved metabolic care.
 Because congenital malformations occur in the first weeks of pregnancy, it is critical that prospective mothers engage in a program to regulate and normalize blood glucose before conception.
 The initiation of insulin infusion pump therapy fulfills the requirement for flexible and precise insulin delivery prior to and during pregnancy.